Stacktical/stacktical.github.io/_posts/2022-02-02-stacktical-dsla-protocol-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 * DAO participation
 * Content contribution rights

-## Quicksand Dips and the Floor Price SLA 🛡️
+## Quicksand Dips and the NFT Floor Price SLA 🛡️

 So, maybe this is a good time to talk about the Quicksand Dips biome, and it's use case of 'NFT Floor Price Protection' (that's new!).